-Short term mission programmes are commonly found in almost all mission organisations today, with some only running short term mission placements, but what does short term really mean?
+Short term cross-cultural programmes are commonly found in almost all mission organisations today, with some only running short term placements, but what does short term really mean?
 It’s an important question to ask because our perspective can have serious ethical implications if we get this wrong.

 When I was living in a small West African village, the villagers were lucky enough to had been blessed with a solar powered water distribution system that was powerful enough to supply the entire village with fresh, clean water at the turn of a tap.
 The system was the perfect solution to a significant problem the villagers had, but even though it met all their needs they still used the wells and water pumps that were there prior to the solar powered systems installation.
 You see, the team who installed the system never properly educated the village on how to use the system, to maintain it and how to develop it.
 As a result, the panels got dusty due to the lack of cleaning and the system would only channel water at random times of the day, making it unreliable and wasteful.